INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 The short answer is no.

-The long answer is no because RFID/NFC and GPS tracking, is 'Active RFID location tracking integrated with a GPS tracking system'.
+The long answer is no because RFID/NFC with GPS tracking, is 'Active RFID location tracking integrated with a GPS tracking system'.
 This differs from simple RFID/NFC identification, which is passively powered and remains inactive the majority of the time.
-Consider pet microchips: if your dog is lost, someone must take it to a veterinarian to have the microchip scanned.
+Consider pet microchips: If your dog is lost, someone must take it to a veterinarian to have the microchip scanned.
 There's no way to GPS locate a lost animal solely from it's microchip.

 </details>